TinyTapeout/tinytapeout_www/content/guides/workshop/create-your-gds/_index.md

 ![](images/actions_button.png?width=50pc)

 {{% notice tip %}}
 Red indicates failure and green indicates success.
-Only the 'docs' and 'gds' actions need to be green.
+Only the 'docs' and 'gds' actions need to be green to submit your design.
 {{% /notice %}}

 ### Docs Action